 Darren Neave

 I am an artist and researcher currently undertaking a doctoral award at Leeds Beckett University.
-My practice-led research navigates the preposterousness of olfaction with sculptural resurrection, with links to re-use, ecological demise, corporeal embodiment and memory.
-I link this research with consumerist delight and disgust, embracing commodification, the written word, neuro-divergency, working-class and a queer rurality.
+My practice-led research navigates the preposterousness of olfaction (through perfume and commercially available scented products) with sculptural resurrection, with links to re-use, ecological demise, corporeal embodiment and memory.
+I link this research with consumerist delight and disgust, embracing commodification, the written word, a working-class and a queer background.

 ‘This oscillation provokes my practice, providing it with constant nourishment, not immediately apparent.
 As a neuro-divergent artist (I also have dyslexia), my style of art-production, writing, thinking and presenting is perpetually evolving and shape-shifting.
-Nothing is neuro-typical, discordance and anxiety becomes part of the questioning and how work is made’.
+Nothing is neuro-typical, discordance and anxiety becomes part of the questioning and how work is made and why it needs to be made’

 ‘My research work acknowledges the sensorial re-purposing of objects as sculpture.
 I suggest a re-application of consumerist techniques in a more absurdist manner - resurrections incorporating the languages of visual merchandising, display, make-overs with audio-visual film techniques to harness and encapsulate, unlocking our senses and ensnaring us’.
 (A play on peacocking and eye-catching flagship-store presentations alongside the cinematic).